socrata/opendatanetwork.com/Recommendations.md

 ---

-The goal of OpenDataNetwork.com is to be a developer portal for the purpose of accessing data aggregated from various government portals hosted by Socrata.
+A goal of OpenDataNetwork.com is to be a developer portal for the purpose of accessing data aggregated from various government portals hosted by Socrata.
 The inital effort concentrated on aggregating data in the "housing" category and providing a website for developers to find the data and government officials to discover how to make their data open.

 The following are a list of ideas for future versions of the Open Data Network.

 ##Aggregation of More Data Categories##

 Having aggregated housing data was a great first step.
-We should extend this to other data categories like parks crime, restaurant inspections, health, permits, etc.  The data becomes more interesting as more and more cities' data is included in the system.
+We should extend this to other data categories like parks, crime, restaurant inspections, health, permits, etc.  The data becomes more interesting as more and more cities' data is included in the system.

 Freshness of data is also interesting to developers for certain categories like restaurant inspections and crime.
 Having an automated injestion system to aggregate data from portals would be valuable.